elPandaFriki/elPandaFriki/README.md

 ### Now that we are on the same page, let's start.

-`HELLO WORLD!`
+`HELLO WORLD!
+I'm David Perera`

-I'm David Perera
+:house:&nbsp; I'm from Canary Islands (Spain) but i'm currently living in Madrid (Spain)

-I'm a Software Engineer from Canary Islands, Spain
+:man_technologist:&nbsp; I'm working for Innerspec Technologies Europe S.L.

-I've been coding for a while now and managed to land a good, comfy place with the following tech stacks
+# Tech Stack

 ### Markup